TheFreeman193/NordVPN-Servers/Clear-NordVPNCountryCache.md

 ### None

 ## NOTES
-If you are running `Get-NordVPNCountries` with the `-UpdateFallback` parameter, the fallback file *NordVPN_Countries.xml* may be updated from the cache.
+If you are running `Get-NordVPNCountryList` with the `-UpdateFallback` parameter, the fallback file *NordVPN_Countries.xml* may be updated from the cache.
 If you wish to ensure the files are updated using the latest data from the API, you should run `Clear-NordVPNCountryCache` to ensure the data is